bgntv/blog/_posts/2022-12-19-risk-assesment-score.md

 There are many other factors that could be considered when analyzing viewership data, and the specific approach will depend on the goals of the analysis and the data that is available.

+The objective was to design a scoring system to help us evaluate risk against new partners.

-In the following example, the goal is to develop an internal scoring tool to help us evaluate the likelihood and potential impact of new live-streaming partners/content creators within our platform using thier existing streaming platforms viewership stats.
+Our goal is to develop an automated internal scoring tool to help us evaluate the likelihood and potential impact of new live-streaming partners/content creators within our platform using thier existing streaming platforms viewership stats.

 It's designed to help prioritize risk and determine the appropriate course of action to manage and or mitigate any risk associated with the content produced by each user.